 Definition of asymmetric information: This is a situation where there is imperfect knowledge.
 In particular, it occurs where one party has different information to another.
 A good example is when selling a car, the owner is likely to have full knowledge about its service history and its likelihood to break-down.
 The potential buyer, by contrast, will be in the dark and he may not be able to trust the car salesman.

-When looking at a car, a buyer can only see the externals and not see under the bonnet.
+When looking at a car, a buyer can only see the externals and cannot know how reliable the engine is.

 Asymmetric information in financial markets

 Asymmetric information is a problem in financial markets such as borrowing and lending.
 In these markets, the borrower has much better information about his financial state than the lender.
 The lender has difficulty knowing whether it is likely the borrower will default.
 To some extent, the lender will try to overcome this by looking at past credit history and evidence of a reliable salary.
 However, this only gives limited information.
 The consequence is that lenders will charge higher rates to compensate for the risk.
 If there was perfect information, banks wouldn’t need to charge this risk premium.